rijkvp/tetris-ai/README.md

 The files will be build to the `build` directory which you can upload to your web host.

 The fallback page is set to `404.html`, this works well with GitHub pages.
-If this is different on your web host make sure to change this in `svelte.config.ts`.
+If it is different on your web host make sure to change it in `svelte.config.ts`.
 See also [the instructions from SvelteKit](https://svelte.dev/docs/kit/single-page-apps#Usage).